aws-samples/sample-nova-sonic-speech2speech-webrtc/README.md

 # Install dependencies
 pip install -r requirements.txt

+# If your have successful run start-python-server.sh, there is Conda environment "nova-s2s-webrtc".
+# So you can start the Python server manually as below.
+conda activate nova-s2s-webrtc
 # Configure AWS credentials and Kinesis Video Streams signaling channel name
 export AWS_ACCESS_KEY_ID=your_access_key_here
 export AWS_SECRET_ACCESS_KEY=your_secret